pomme-clic/s-money-documentation/docs/usecases/cards/issuing/CardsIssuing.md

 * The card’s creation returns a card reference (cardExternalRef or AppCardId).
 * This reference should be passed to the signature service and finally to the WishPIN SDK along with the signature.
 * The defined PIN is then sent in real time to Thales through the SDK and then sent from Thales to BPCE/PS.
-* Card order and WishPIN are then reconciled after the card is sent for customization.
+* Card order and WishPIN are then reconciled then the card is sent for customization.

 <br/>